mvdwetering/huesyncbox/README.md

 ## About

-> Please set up the Philips Hue Play HDMI Syncbox with the Hue App first and make sure it works before setting up this integration.
+> Please set up the Philips Hue Play HDMI Sync Box with the Hue App first and make sure it works before setting up this integration.

 This integration allows you to control and automate your Philips Hue Play HDMI Sync Box from Home Assistant.
 Use it in automations, dashboards, and scripts to improve your entertainment experience.